awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-retrieving-firehose-examples.md

 ## Open Event Record<a name="event-publishing-retrieving-firehose-open"></a>

-The following is an example of an `open` event record that Amazon SES publishes to Kinesis Firehose\.
+The following is an example of an `open` event record that Amazon SES publishes to Kinesis Data Firehose\.

 ```
  1. {